demisto/content/Packs/AzureSQLManagement/Integrations/AzureSQLManagement/README.md

 3. Follow the instructions that appear.
 4. Run the ***!azure-sql-auth-complete*** command.

-At end of the process you'll see a message that you've logged in successfully.
+At the end of the process you'll see a message that you've logged in successfully.

 #### Cortex XSOAR Azure App

 In order to use the Cortex XSOAR Azure application, use the default application ID (8f9010bb-4efe-4cfa-a197-98a2694b7e0c).

 You only need to fill in your subscription ID and resource group name.
-You can find your resource group and subscription ID at Azure Portal.
-For more detailed explanation, please visit [this page](https://xsoar.pan.dev/docs/reference/articles/microsoft-integrations---authentication#azure-integrations-params).
+You can find your resource group and subscription ID in the Azure Portal.
+For a more detailed explanation, visit [this page](https://xsoar.pan.dev/docs/reference/articles/microsoft-integrations---authentication#azure-integrations-params).

 #### Self-Deployed Azure App

 To use a self-configured Azure application, you need to add a new Azure App Registration in the Azure Portal.

-The application must have *user_impersonation* permission and must allow public client flows (can be found under the **Authentication** section of the app).
+The application must have *user_impersonation* permission and must allow public client flows (found under the **Authentication** section of the app).

 ## Commands
 You can execute these commands from the Cortex XSOAR CLI, as part of an automation, or in a playbook.